Find out more about certification or view the register of certified contractors

 The scheme was designed in consultation with the regulator, WorkSafe, and with extensive input from the industry.

-Contractors get support to do the web assessment from BraveGen, which runs the online assessment.
+Contractors get support to do the online assessment from BraveGen, which runs the online assessment process.

-Certified contractors will be added to a searchable register on www.safetree.nz.
+Certified contractors are added to a searchable register on the Safetree website.